PalladioSimulator/Palladio-Build-Docker/EclipseModelingTools/Readme.md

 Simple docker image with a working headless eclipse installation.
 For an example how to use the application have a look at __EclipseExampleApplication__ or __PalladioExperimentAutomation__ as a folder in [this](https://github.com/TomWerm/Palladio-Docker) repository.

 ## Docker hub
-The image can be found at [docker hub](https://hub.docker.com/repository/docker/thomasweber/eclipsemodelingtools).
-Auto-Build is currently disabled.
+The image can be found at [docker hub](https://hub.docker.com/repository/docker/palladiosimulator/eclipsemodelingtools).

 ## Dockerfile
 ``` bash